ukwa/monitrix/README.md

 To __generate an Eclipse project__, type ``play eclipsify``.

-monitrix doesn't load data into MongoDB by itself (yet).
-At the moment, you need to use the ``uk.bl.monitrix.util.BatchLogProcessor``
+## Getting Data into monitrix

-Java utility, located in the /test folder of the project.
-Edit the path to the Heritrix log you want to load, and start the application
+monitrix doesn't load by itself (yet).
+At the moment, you need to load data 'manually', using the ``uk.bl.monitrix.util.BatchLogProcessor``
-(e.g. from your IDE).
+Java utility.
+The utility is located in the /test folder of the project.
+Edit the path to the Heritrix log you want to load, and start the application (e.g. from your IDE).

 __Warning:__ Loading data takes time!
 On my machine, a 10 GB log sample currently takes about 50 minutes to process!

 ## MongoDB Cheat Sheet

 * Use the ``mongod`` command to start MongoDB (hint: ``mongod --help``)